Weekly Pottery Classes

-Most classes meet weekly on an ongoing basis, there are no sessions or fixed start or end dates.
+Our classes meet weekly on an ongoing basis with no sessions or fixed start or end dates.
+Enrollment is always open.

 Adult classes are $35 each, and if there is room available a student may sign up at any point before class starts.

 Kids classes are $40 each and include firing fees.
 Kids classes are for elementary school age students.
 Teens who can work independently and follow directions may attend adult classes on a trial basis.
 Kids who do not fit in this category should attend a private lesson instead.